-

 Are there any restrictions on who can own real estate?

 In principle there are no restrictions on who can own real estate, except for persons without legal capacity (wettelijk onbekwaam) (i.e. minors and persons subject to a guardianship order (onder curatele gestelden), persons that have no power of disposition (beschikkingsbevoegdheid) (i.e. due to bankruptcy) or persons that are not authorized to act (handelingsonbevoegd).
-In the context of the acquirement of real estate, prior approval and/or participation may be required (i.e. spouses, joint authorization, etc.).
+In the context of the acquirement of real estate, prior approval and/or participation may be required (i.e. spouses, joint authorisation, etc.).

 -